TheRealKasumi/NikoLight/documentation/build.md

 ### Micro SD Card Holder

-At first make sure that you bought a fitting card holder by placing it on the PCB and trying to align the contacts.
+At first make sure that you bought a card holder that fits by placing it on the PCB and trying to align the contacts.
-Some card holder has a tiny plastic pin at the bottom.
+Some card holders have a tiny plastic pin on the bottom.
-These can simply be cut so it lays flat on the PBC.
+These can simply be cut so it lies flat on the PBC.
-If everything seems to fit well, move the card holder aside.
+If everything seems to fit well, place the card holder aside.
 Use your soldering station to put a **very thin** layer of solder onto the contact plates.
 This will make the soldering process easier.
 Don't forget the 4 ground contacts around the card holder.

-Bring the card holder back in place and make sure it's aligned precisely.
+Place the card holder back onto the board and make sure it's aligned precisely.
-Then start with the 4 ground contacts so that it can't move anymore.
+Then start with soldering the 4 ground contacts so that it can't move anymore.
-Now continue with the remaining contacs.
+Now solder the remaining contacts.
-It's recommended to heat them up and then do a stroking movement away from the card holder.
+It's recommended to heat them up and then do a stroking motion away from the card holder.
 This way you usually get nice and clean connections.
 Make sure there aren't any bridged or unconnected pins left.
-This step is very important because otherwise the controller might not work later and you have to decide the ESP32 board again.
+This step is very important because otherwise the controller might not work later and you have to remove the ESP32 board again.
 Save yourself some pain and make sure everything is fine.

 ### SMD Resistors

 Soldering the SMD resistors is the trickiest part.
 It requires a bit of patience and focus.
-A total of 8 resistors have to be soldered.
+A total of 8 resistors need to be soldered.
 Also, there are 4 optional ones which are not required unless you run into trouble.
 Start with the resistors R1 to R6.
 These should have a value between 220Ω and 330Ω.